gabe-kai/EarthRing/implementation-phases.md

 ## Conclusion

-EarthRing has completed its design and planning phases with comprehensive documentation covering all major systems (11 design documents + 6 technical specifications).
+EarthRing has completed its design and planning phases with comprehensive documentation covering all major systems (13 design documents + 6 technical specifications).
 All critical architectural decisions have been made and documented.
 All six technical specifications are complete and ready for implementation.

 **Current State:**
-- ✅ Design: Complete (11 documents)
+- ✅ Design: Complete (13 documents)
 - ✅ Critical Decisions: All resolved (5 decisions)
 - ✅ Technical Specifications: 6 of 6 complete (100%)
+- ✅ Database Schema: Complete (13 migrations, all tables created)
 - ⏳ Remaining Phase 0 Tasks: Development environment, testing framework, CI/CD, project structure
 - ⏸️ Implementation: Ready to begin Phase 1 after Phase 0 completion